Top 5 4th Quarter Trades of Sa - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Sage Financial Management Group, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Safir Wealth Advisors, LLC’s top five trades of the quarter.

+Safir Wealth Advisors, LLC reduced their investment in NAS:VGSH by 16,819 shares.
+The trade had a 1.01% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $57.57.

 iShares National Muni Bond ETF

-Sage Financial Management Group, Inc. reduced their investment in ARCA:MUB by 47,747 shares.
-The trade had a 4.31% impact on the equity portfolio.
+Safir Wealth Advisors, LLC reduced their investment in ARCA:MUB by 8,599 shares.
+The trade had a 0.92% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $104.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Sage Financial Management Group, Inc. bought 152,928 shares of ARCA:SCHF for a total holding of 203,743.
-The trade had a 3.45% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $30.8.
+During the quarter, Safir Wealth Advisors, LLC bought 1,724 shares of ARCA:VUG for a total holding of 40,410.
+The trade had a 0.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $220.3.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 12.72 and a price-book ratio of 1.53.
+In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 25.66 and a price-book ratio of 6.72.

-During the quarter, Sage Financial Management Group, Inc. bought 66,556 shares of ARCA:SCHX for a total holding of 569,880.
-The trade had a 2.1% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $45.26.
+Safir Wealth Advisors, LLC reduced their investment in ARCA:VOO by 977 shares.
+The trade had a 0.33% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $351.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.